Carexo/WDAI-AGH/README.md

 Configuration Management

-- Creating a New Configuration: Select a custom board size before starting the game.
+- **Creating a New Configuration**: Select a custom board size before starting the game.
 Your configuration will be saved automatically and reloaded when you refresh the browser.
-- Deleting a Configuration: Navigate to the configuration management section to remove any saved configurations.
+- **Deleting a Configuration**: Navigate to the configuration management section to remove any saved configurations.

 Built With